 If you're intimidated by the idea of working with cable needles (which is not that hard, by the way), one way to get the look of cables without actually making cables is to work a mock cable.

-Mock cables can be made int different ways, either by working the stitches in a particular way that produces a twist or by working a slip stitch (coupled with a yarn over so as not to decrease stitches) and passing the slipped stitch over to create the look of a cable stitch.
+Mock cables can be made in different ways, either by working the stitches in a particular way that produces a twist or by working a slip stitch (coupled with a yarn over so as not to decrease stitches) and passing the slipped stitch over to create the look of a cable stitch.

 Mock Cable Stitch

-This is the preferred method for working a mock cable, which acts like a decrease but doesn't decrease any stitches.
-It is a quick and easy way to make a mock cable, and I think it looks great.
+This is the preferred method for working a mock cable, which acts as a decrease but doesn't decrease any stitches.
+It is a quick and easy way to make a mock cable, and we think it looks great.

 As pictured, the mock cable stitch works on multiples of 8 stitches.

 - Row 1: *K3, p2, k3.
 Repeat from * across.